Tired of Junk Mail? Here's How to Stop AARP Junk Mail for Good

 DoNotPay Can Eliminate Junk Mail From a Variety of Companies

 If you receive lots of junk mail, let DoNotPay opt-out on your behalf.
 We reach out to individual companies in a matter of minutes, stopping junk mail in its tracks.
 All you have to do is upload a photo of your unwanted junk mail.
-As the world's first robot lawyer, DoNotPay can effectively and efficiently reduce the amount of junk mail you receive.
+As the world's first AI Consumer Champion, DoNotPay can effectively and efficiently reduce the amount of junk mail you receive.

 DoNotPay can also stop junk mail from:

 Don't settle for a mailbox full of unwanted junk mail.
 Let DoNotPay work on your behalf.
 Together, we can keep your mailbox -- and our landfills -- a little less cluttered.